Fibryga 1g Powder and solvent for solution for injection / infusion

 Each pack contains:

-- 1g human fibrinogen in a 100 mL colourless glass bottle, Type II Ph.Eur., sealed with an infusion stopper (bromobutyl rubber) and an aluminium flip-off cap
+- 1g human fibrinogen in a 100 mL colourless glass bottle, Type II Ph.Eur., sealed with an infusion stopper (bromobutyl rubber) and an aluminium flip-off cap.

 - 50 mL solvent (water for injections) in a 50 mL colourless glass vial, Type II Ph.Eur., sealed with an infusion stopper (halobutyl rubber) and an aluminium flip-off cap

-- 1 octajet transfer device
+- 1 nextaro transfer device

 6.6 Special precautions for disposal and other handling